Center for Legal & Court Technology

 Begun in 1993 as the Courtroom 21 Project, CLCT is a joint project of William & Mary Law School and the National Center for State Courts.
 From the outset, CLCT and its team have worked hard to accomplish our mission: To improve the world’s legal systems through the appropriate use of technology.
 To do so, CLCT:

-- holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects, and others from throughout the world, and
+is a world center for empirical and legal research on courtroom and related technologies, holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects, and others from throughout the world, and is involved in judicial and lawyer education and training,

 CLCT is well known for its involvement with the McGlothlin Courtroom at William & Mary Law School: the world’s most technologically advanced trial and appellate courtroom and classroom.